iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/threed.png" class="img-fluid" %}

 <p class="legend">Loss landscape of a network with two parameters, one for each ReLU neuron, and two data points: $(x_1, y_1) = (-1, 1)$ and $(x_2, y_2) = (1, 2)$ are fixed.
 Since all labels are positive, we fix the second layer $\alpha_1, \alpha_2$ to 1 to plot the loss in 2D without a loss of generality.
 The black lines represent the loss for only one neuron (since the other is equal to 0).
-The red lines(critical points) are path of parameters for which the loss is constant and gradient is zero.
-They represent the parameters for which the neuron fits exactly one data point and is deactivated for the other and thus suffers a loss of $(y_1)^2$ for the red line on the left, and $(y_2)^2$ for the other.
+The red lines(critical points) are paths of parameters for which the loss is constant and the gradient is zero.
+They represent the parameters for which the neuron fits exactly one data point and is deactivated for the other and thus suffers a loss of $(y_1)^2$ for the red line on the left and $(y_2)^2$ for the other.
 The exact formula to compute each point of the loss landscape is:

 \begin{equation*}
 \begin{split}